BaobabHealthTrust/migration_imports/README.md

 Phase Three: Testing Migrated Data

+1. After successfully mapping and importing all data.
+Verify data completeness by running some queries on both OpenMRS version 1.7 dataset and intermediary storage tables.
+Run the following script to run the queries.

+     script/runner script/import_verifier.rb

-1. After successfully mapping and importing all data, then switch to BART 2 application and make sure it is up-to-date.
+2. Switch to BART 2 application and make sure it is up-to-date.

-2. Change the BART 2 config/database.yml to point to the OpenMRS version 1.7.
+3. Change the BART 2 config/database.yml to point to the OpenMRS version 1.7.
 This is the database which has the migrated data.

-3. Test the data by running sampling some patients and comparing their records with BART 1.
+4. Test the data by running sampling some patients and comparing their records with BART 1.
 You could also run queries on the 3 databases to verify the data

-4. Can also test data by running cohort in both BART 1 and BART 2 and BART 1 cohort should be a gold standard in this case.
+5. Can also test data by running cohort in both BART 1 and BART 2 and BART 1 cohort should be a gold standard in this case.